India says virus variants not behind upsurge in cases

 Maharashtra in the west and Kerala in the south account for 75% of India’s current active cases of about 147,000, and both states have seen a sudden rise in new infections in recent days, fuelling calls for a faster roll-out of vaccines.

 India has reported more than 11 million cases - the most in the world after the United States - and about 156,000 deaths.
-Actual infections have inched closer to 300 million in the country of 1.35 billion people, according to a random study of antibodies done by the government.
+Actual infections have inched closer to 300 million in the country of 1.35 billion, according to a random study of antibodies done by the government.

 A top government health official confirmed the long-time presence of two mutants - N440K and E484Q - in those two states as well as elsewhere in the country and abroad.
 Authorities have also found the UK variant in 187 people in India, the South African one in six and one case of the Brazilian mutation.